-5 File Formats
+6 File Formats

-5.1 General Notes
+6.1 General Notes

-All the following file formats support C-style comments (/ comment /) so any additional information can be stored next to the data in an arbitrary format.
+All the following file formats support C-style comments (/ comment /) as well as C++-style comments (// comment till the end of line) so any additional information can be stored next to the data in an arbitrary format.
 The comment parsers are not very smart so do not nest your comments.
 The spaces, newlines and tabulation characters are ignored, so a fancy text alighning can be achieved.
 We prefer to save SMARTS patterns in quotes.
 These quotes are required by the format, so we can check that a pattern was specified and we're not reading something different.